 - You won’t be just awkwardly swaying back and forth.

-All eyes are you in this moment.
+All eyes are you at this moment.
 Do you really want to be stuck doing the same moves as when you were dancing with your crush in eighth grade?
 Maybe you do, but we doubt it.
 That makes this the perfect time to add a new move (or two) to your repertoire.
 You don’t have to learn lifts or even a full-on choreographed number, just pick up. some basic ballroom skills to help you look like you know what you’re doing.

 - It’s a good excuse for date night.

-Maybe amid all the planning, work and your regular activities, “date night” has turned into meeting on the couch with some wine, and your seating chart laid out in front of you.
+Maybe amid all the planning, work, and your regular activities, “date night” has turned into meeting on the couch with some wine, and your seating chart laid out in front of you.
 Dance lessons—although technically a part of wedding planning—are fun and a way for you and your partner to do something new and get outside your comfort zones…” – The Knot

 “It’s not fun to watch a couple try to do a dance that only one partner is qualified to do.